-During the 1940's, a man named Alex Jordan discovered a 60-foot chimney of rock in the beautiful Wyoming Valley - it was here he decided to build a house on the sandstone formation called Deer Shelter Rock.
+During the 1940s, a man named Alex Jordan discovered a 60-foot chimney of rock in the beautiful Wyoming Valley.
+It was here that he decided to build a house on the sandstone formation called Deer Shelter Rock.

 It can take many hours to walk through the House on the Rock, and it’s nearly impossible to see it all in one day.
 Among the collections of collections within is the world’s largest carousel, boasting 269 carousel animals, 182 lanterns, over 20,000 lights, and hundreds of mannequin angels hanging from the ceiling all around it.

 Alex was a collector all his life and enjoyed visiting museums; however, he did not want The House on the Rock to be a museum.
 He intended it to be much more than that.
 Though parts of the collections could have easily found their way into museums, The House on the Rock is more of a trip through the wild and fantastic imagination of Alex Jordan than a visit to a dusty, lifeless museum.

 In December of 1988, Alex sold The House on the Rock to longtime associate Art Donaldson, a collector and a businessman who shared his broad interests.
 Alex remained at The House on the Rock as Artistic Director until his death on November 6, 1989.
 Art Donaldson continues to own The House on the Rock and builds on Alex’s dream of expanding and entertaining visitors from all over the world.